bacqueyrisses/bacqueyrisses/README.md

 # Hey 👋
 I'm Enzo, a web developer from France.
-I'm passionate about open source and specialize in TypeScript.
+I'm passionate about open source projects and specialize in TypeScript.
 <br />
 I've been captivated by Next.JS, React, and the Full Stack *JavaScript ecosystem*.
 <br />